Adolfi/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Config-Transforms/index.md

 **Note:** if you only want to transform the file on the live environment then you don't create the `development.xdt.config`.

 ##All config files
-For each deploy, we'll search for all of the `.{environment}.xdt.config` files in your site and apply tranforms, so you can also transform (for example) `~/config/Dashboard.config` by creating a `~/config/Dashboard.live.xdt.config` file.
+For each deploy, we'll search for all of the `.{environment}.xdt.config` files in your site and apply transforms, so you can also transform (for example) `~/config/Dashboard.config` by creating a `~/config/Dashboard.live.xdt.config` file.
 Just make sure the transform file follows the naming convention and it exists in the same folder as the config file you want to transform.

 ##Useful links
 - [Config transform syntax](https://msdn.microsoft.com/en-us/library/dd465326)